-I am pleased to submit to you the Comprehensive Annual Financial Report for the Pueblo City-County Library District for the year ended December 31, 2020.
+I am pleased to submit to you the Annual Comprehensive Financial Report for the Pueblo City-County Library District for the year ended December 31, 2021.

-This is the twelfth year that an annual financial report has been submitted to you in this format, in accordance with the guidelines of the Government Finance Officers Association (GFOA).
+This is the thirteenth year that an annual financial report has been submitted to you in this format, in accordance with the guidelines of the Government Finance Officers Association (GFOA).
 The required components of a Comprehensive Annual Financial Report include all of the financial statement data as historically reported, as well as a Management Discussion and Analysis Section, a Statistical Section, which includes eighteen exhibits of information on financial trends, revenue capacity, debt capacity, demographic and economic information, and operating information, and more expanded information in the letters of transmittal.

-We submitted our 2009 - 2019 Comprehensive Annual Financial Report documents for review to the GFOA, and we were pleased and honored to receive the GFOA Award of Financial Reporting Achievement for each of these documents.
-It is our intent to submit the 2020 Comprehensive Annual Financial Report to the GFOA for review as well, where a panel of financial professionals will critique the document for thoroughness, accuracy, and presentation.
+We submitted our 2009 - 2020 Annual Comprehensive Financial Report documents for review to the GFOA, and we were pleased and honored to receive the GFOA Award of Financial Reporting Achievement for each of these documents.
+It is our intent to submit the 2021 Annual Comprehensive Financial Report to the GFOA for review as well, where a panel of financial professionals will critique the document for thoroughness, accuracy, and presentation.